 To optimize yield is also essential fertilizer management as well as weed and disease management.
 Weed management is the biggest threat to the sustainability of cropping systems.
-However, this problem can be managed by having good crop rotations, by rotating herbicide groups and by combining both chemical and non-chemical methods of weed control.
+However, this problem can be managed by having good crop rotations, rotating herbicide groups, and combining both chemical and non-chemical methods of weed control.

-Cereals should never be preculture for other cereals, because it leads to the accumulation of diseases, pests and weeds, and this may result in lower yields.
+Cereals should never be preculture for other cereals because it leads to the accumulation of diseases, pests, and weeds, and this may result in lower yields.
 It’s also recommended not to rotate only corn and cereals, due to some common diseases (Fusarium species fungi).
-Thus good precultures are legumes, oil and fodder crops.
-They’re leaving soil early enough to make proper soil tillage for next sowing.
+Thus good precultures are legumes, oil, and fodder crops.
+They’re leaving soil early enough to make proper soil tillage for the next sowing.

-In autumn can also be sown chickpeas, faba bean, field bean and lupin, mainly for granzing, hay or forage, and some vegetable species (broccoli, brussels sprouts, cabbage, kale, leek, leafy crops).
+In autumn can also be sown chickpeas, faba bean, field bean, and lupin, mainly for grazing, hay or forage, and some vegetable species (broccoli, brussels sprouts, cabbage, kale, leek, leafy crops).